yhan337-alt/Making-journal/journal-pages/week-01.md

 ![Other Group data portrait](../assets/week-01/Othergroupdata.jpg)

-![Other group data portrait](../assets/week-01/Othergroup.jpg) *Figure 3: Other group's data portrait : I can't see it well, so I'm drawing it again.*
+![Other group data portrait](../assets/week-01/Othergroup.jpg) *Figure 3: Other group's data portrait*

 After see other group data, I answered these questions :

 - What can you learn about the people in this group from their data portrait?